 - Students enter/update their information on ACORN themselves.
 Banking information as well as complete contact details, including both a mailing address and a permanent address, must be up-to-date for payments to run.

-Research fellowship is the component of the financial package payable by the supervisor directly to the student.
-Research fellowship is typically paid over the year in equal monthly instalments through HRIS (the Human Resources and Payroll system).
-Research fellowship is generally paid on the 28th day of the month.
+Research fellowship is the component of the funding package payable by the supervisor directly to the student.
+It is typically paid over the funding period in equal monthly installments on the 28th day of each month.